online doctor logo

 Overview

-A cold sore on your lip or tongue can make you panic.
+A cold sore on your lip or tongue or a burning sensation around the lips can make you panic.
 Herpes infection can be more than an annoyance.
 Two types of the herpes virus can affect various areas of your body.
 Although the condition is lifelong, symptoms of an outbreak can be dealt with if you have the correct information at your fingertips.
-The following article provides the right information about oral herpes, which will equip you on how best to manage oral herpes.
+The following article provides the correct information about oral herpes, which will equip you on how best to manage oral herpes.

 What is Herpes?